Meron-Gelbard/Java-app-CI-CD/README.md

 # Java App - Docker Image Update & deployment Pipeline

 In This project a simple *"Hello World!"* Java app is updated using a *GitHub Actions* workflow for re-building, testing, and deploying a Docker image of the updated app.
-The pipeline is triggered on push events and runs jobs of build, test and deployment as container running on *EC2*.
+The pipeline is triggered on push events and runs jobs of build, test and deployment as a container running on *EC2*.

 ## Features